benhannafin/gleesons-pub-sales-analytics-dashboard/README.md

 No customer data, payment information, private business figures, or original company records are shared.

-The public dataset is simulated/anonymised and is included only to demonstrate the dashboard structure and analysis approach.
+The public dataset is simulated and is included only to demonstrate the dashboard structure and analysis approach.

 ---